coddingtonbear/ircpdb/README.rst

     import ircpdb
     ircpdb.set_trace(
         channel="#debugger_hangout",
-    )  # Warning!
-This is dangerous -- see `Security Disclaimer` below.
+        limit_access_to=['mynickname'], # List of nicknames that are allowed access )

-By default, ircpdb will create the channel you specify on Freenode and randomly select a nickname for itself, but you can feel free to configure ircpdb to connect anywhere:
+By default, ircpdb will select a nickname on its own and enter the channel you specify on Freenode, but you can feel free to configure ircpdb to connect anywhere:

 .. code-block::